Training Generative Adversarial Networks in One Stage: Experiments

 \subsection{Application: Knowledge Distillation}

 { We also investigate the effectiveness of our training strategy on adversarial knowledge distillation task~\cite{shen2019amalgamating,shen2019customizing}.
 Both DFAD~\cite{fang2019data} and ZSKT~\cite{micaelli2019zero} adopt an adversarial training strategy to implement knowledge distillation without real data, where teacher is ResNet34 and the student is ResNet18.
 Specifically, in each adversarial round, the student learns to imitate the prediction of the teacher by five iterations, while the generator tends to synthesize harder samples with larger loss values by one iteration.
 In other words, it adopts a two-stage adversarial training strategy.
 Using our proposed method, the adversarial distillation achieves competition within one stage.
 There is only one update on generator and student network in each round, respectively.
-The experimental results are presented in Tab.~\ref{table:distill}.
-It demonstrates that our proposed method achieves performance on par with the original two-stage one, sometimes even better.
-Especially on CIFAR100, our method outperforms both DFAD and ZSKT with a large margin, which significantly reduces the performance gap between knowledge distillation using full dataset and data-free knowledge distillation. }
+Experimental results are shown in Tab.~\ref{table:distill}, demonstrating that our proposed method achieves performance on par with the original two-stage one, sometimes even better.
+Especially on CIFAR100, our method outperforms DFAD and ZSKT by a large margin, significantly reducing the performance gap between knowledge distillation using full dataset and data-free knowledge distillation. }

 {

 }